Aardvark Israel

 Year Program: September-May

-Living in Jerusalem and Tel Aviv, our participants take full advantage of the cultural enrichment, night life, and convenience of the two most popular cities in Israel for today’s young adults.
-Designed for post-high school (gap year) students, current college students, and working young men and women ages 17-21, Aardvark Israel brings together a diverse group of students from around the world for:
+Living in Jerusalem and Tel Aviv, our participants take full advantage of the cultural enrichment, night life, and convenience of the two most popular cities in Israel.
+Designed for post-high school (gap year) students, current college students, and working young adults ages 17-21, Aardvark Israel brings together a diverse group of students from around the world for:

 Daily Life on Aardvark Israel